daffierHarp/TestSerEx/README.md

 protocols and provides notation that is similar to JSON, yet entirely built in C#.
 The Serialization-Extension class called SerEx implements all of the required code.

+Encoding and decoding of QN format was later generalized to allow configuration as JSON.
+This results in a stand-alone, single code file to encode/decode JSON.

+The XML serialization provided is simply a shortcut to .Net XML Serialization foundational classes.
+It is easier though to simply call extension methods.

-For example, to serialize POCO classes to XML as a formatted document:
+As a first example, to serialize POCO classes to XML as a formatted document:

 ```csharp
 var xml = data.ToXml();